-In this annual report on Form 20-F (this "annual report"), unless the context otherwise requires, the "Company," "Bitdeer" and references to "we," "us," or similar such references should be understood to be references to Bitdeer Technologies Group and its subsidiaries.
-When this annual report refers to "Bitdeer" "we," "us," or similar such references in the context of discussing Bitdeer's business or other affairs prior to the consummation of the Business Combination on April 13, 2023, it refers to the business of Bitdeer Technologies Holding Company and its subsidiaries.
+In this shell company report on Form 20-F (including information incorporated by reference herein, this "Report"), unless the context otherwise requires, the "Company," "Bitdeer" and references to "we," "us," or similar such references should be understood to be references to Bitdeer Technologies Group and its subsidiaries.
+When this Report refers to "Bitdeer" "we," "us," or similar such references in the context of discussing Bitdeer's business or other affairs prior to the consummation of the Business Combination on April 13, 2023, it refers to the business of Bitdeer Technologies Holding Company and its subsidiaries.
 Following the date of consummation of the Business Combination, references to "Bitdeer" "we," "us," or similar such references should be understood to refer to Bitdeer Technologies Group and its subsidiaries.
 References to "BSGA" should be understood to refer to Blue Safari Group Acquisition Corp.

-Certain amounts and percentages that appear in this annual report may not sum due to rounding.
-Unless otherwise stated or unless the context otherwise requires, in this annual report:
+Certain amounts and percentages that appear in this Report may not sum due to rounding.

+Unless otherwise stated or unless the context otherwise requires, in this Report: